This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 -

-In the Action section, select to Allow or Block DNS traffic that matches the protection.
+In the Action section, select to Allow, Block, or SInkhole the DNS traffic that matches the protection.

 -